 To help everyone at Tea “go there,” we make a yearly contribution to each employee for international travel and exploration.
 Upon their return, our Tea travelers write a blog post to share their adventures with all of us (and the world)!
-We’re so excited to introduce you to Alison, our Senior Manager of Brand Creative and project managing extraordinaire.
-Follow along as she shares tales from her trip to Japan!
+We’re so excited to introduce you to LaDonna, our Copy Director (she writes all the beautiful words you read in our catalog, online and in emails) and all-around amazing human being.
+Follow along as she shares tales from her families trip to Australia!

 Take the ferry 45 minutes out to sea from Cairns, Australia, and you’ll find yourself on the tiny island of Fitzroy, a lush rainforest oasis surrounded by white coral beaches and brilliant blue waters that are part of the Great Barrier Reef.
 It was on this unspoiled tropical island that Tea and the King family join forces with National Geographic Explorer Jess Cramp.
 Jess flew in from her home base in the Cook Islands to explore the rainforest, snorkel the reef, and show us how to be scientists.

 Exploring is always more fun when you bring friends along.
 For our adventures on Australia’s Fitzroy Island near the Great Barrier Reef, we invited the King family to join us.
 Stu and Elizabeth have been married for 10 years.
 He works in tech, she’s a doctor, and although they call Queensland home, they’ve lived all over the world.
 Stu is originally from South Africa, while Elizabeth is from Australia, which is where the couple first met.